-- 8. Save the Transaction and print the Balance Sheet and Trial Balance to screen.
-You should now find that the YTD Profit figure on the Balance Sheet is zero, and the Balance Sheet should balance.
-Finally, check that your Trial Balance report for the last year still balances. - 9.
-You should now bring the profit/loss figure forward to the next year.
-Do this by entering a new record to the Transaction register dated the first day of the new year (you will need to update the Fiscal Years setting as described in step 10 below before you can do this).
+8. Save the Transaction and print the Balance Sheet, Profit & Loss report and Trial Balance to screen.
+You should now find that the YTD Profit figure on the Balance Sheet is zero, and the Balance Sheet and Profit & Loss Report should balance.
+Finally, check that your Trial Balance report for the last year still balances.

+9. You should now bring the profit/loss figure forward to the next year.
+Do this by entering a new record to the Transaction register dated the first day of the new year.
+You will need to update the Fiscal Years and, if you are using it, the Number Series - Transactions settings as described in steps 10 and 12 below before you can do this.
 If your company made a profit, this Transaction should debit the Result of Current Fiscal Year Account and credit the Retained Earnings Account (Account 970 in step 4 above) with the value noted in step 6.
 If your company made a loss, the debits and credits should be reversed.